Space group: Elements

 The space groups in three dimensions are made from combinations of the 32 crystallographic point groups with the 14 Bravais lattices, each of the latter belonging to one of 7 lattice systems.
 What this means is that the action of any element of a given space group can be expressed as the action of an element of the appropriate point group followed optionally by a translation.
 A space group is thus some combination of the translational symmetry of a unit cell (including lattice centering), the point group symmetry operations of reflection, rotation and improper rotation (also called rotoinversion), and the screw axis and glide plane symmetry operations.
 The combination of all these symmetry operations results in a total of 230 different space groups describing all possible crystal symmetries.

+The number of replicates of the asymmetric unit in a unit cell is thus the number of lattice points in the cell times the order of the point group.
+This ranges from 1 in the case of space group P1 to 192 for a space group like Fm3̅m, the NaCl structure.

 Elements fixing a point

-The elements of the space group fixing a point of space are the identity element, reflections, rotations and improper rotations.
+The elements of the space group fixing a point of space are the identity element, reflections, rotations and improper rotations, including inversion points.